- How Premiere Pro works

-CS5 brings various special new features to Premier Pro.
-The new Mercury playback engine and 64 bit support, make Premiere Pro a playback powerhouse with great support, not just for regular formats like DV, HDV or HD CAM, but also for the tough ones like H264, AVCHD and even RED.
+CS5 brings very special new features to Premiere Pro.
+The new Mercury Playback engine and 64-bit support make Premiere Pro a playback powerhouse with great support, not just for regular formats like DV, HDV, or HDCAM, but also for the tough ones like H.264, AVCHD, and even RED.
 The RED support alone is enough reason to consider switching to Premiere Pro.
-Not only is Premiere Pro an advanced professional editing system already used by broadcasters with stringent technical requirements, it's also fast and forgiving.
+Not only is Premiere Pro an advanced, professional editing system already used by broadcasters with stringent technical requirements, it's also fast and forgiving.

-It's one of those systems that just works, and it's intuitive too.
-You'll find it easy to work things out.
-Once you have a basic familiarity with the Premiere Pro interface.
+It's one of those systems that just works and it's intuitive, too.
+You'll find it easy to work things out, once you have a basic familiarity with the Premiere Pro interface.
 Premiere Pro CS5 can import Avid projects, work on them, and then export them back for Avid to continue editing.
-We'll be covering this important round-trip workflow too.
-I'm excited to be sharing this distilled knowledge with you.
-I think you'll find the learning super fast and effective.
-Along with Premiere Pro we'll also touch on the unique interaction between it and other applications like After Effects and Photoshop.
+We'll be covering this important round-trip workflow, too.
+I'm excited to be sharing this distilled knowledge with you and think you'll find the learning super fast and effective.
+Along with Premiere Pro, we'll also touch on the unique interaction between it and other applications like After Effects and Photoshop.

 I hope you'll find this course does more than teach you Premiere Pro.
-It will show you how much you already know.
-I might just answer a few of those questions you never got around asking about video technology and non linear editing.
+It'll show you how much you already know and might just answer a few of those questions you never got around to asking about video technology and non-linear editing.
 Happy cutting.